iloveyii/php_oop/self_static_this/README.md

 This is a simple example to show the difference between three important keywords in PHP OOP i.e. self, static, $this.

+### Result ###
+* Keywords $this and static always refers to the child class regardless execution place.
+* It means whether the keywords $this and static are used in child or parent class they refer to child class.
+* On the other hand self refers to the class in which it is used.
+* So if self is used in child class then it will run method show in child class and if it runs in parent then parent class

 ### What is this repository for? ###

 * Demonstrate OOP concepts in PHP